 Appeals may be filed by the respondent or the complainant.
-In cases of sexual misconduct, the victim may also file an appeal.
 Appeals may be filed for one or more of the following reasons:

-- (a) To determine whether the hearing was conducted according to established procedures. - (b) The hearing authority misinterpreted the student conduct code. - (c) To determine whether the decision reached by the hearing authority was based on the information presented and that information was sufficient to reasonably establish that a violation of the conduct code did or did not occur based on a preponderance of the evidence. - (d) To determine whether the sanction(s) imposed were reasonable and appropriate for the associated conduct code violation(s). - (e) To consider newly discovered, material information which was not known to the appellant and could not reasonably have been discovered and presented by the appellant at the original hearing.
+- a.
+To determine whether the hearing was conducted according to established procedures. - b.
+The hearing authority misinterpreted the student conduct code. - c.
+To determine whether the decision reached by the hearing authority was based on the information presented and that information was sufficient to reasonably establish that a violation of the conduct code did or did not occur based on a preponderance of the evidence. - d.
+To determine whether the sanction(s) imposed were reasonable and appropriate for the associated conduct code violation(s). - e.
+To consider newly discovered, material information which was not known to the appellant and could not reasonably have been discovered and presented by the appellant at the original hearing.
 It is the party's obligation to present all evidence at the time of the original hearing.
 The university is not obligated to grant an appeal and conduct a new hearing when parties do not take reasonable efforts to prepare their cases for the original hearing.

 After reviewing the appeal, the appeal authority may affirm, reverse or remand the decision of the hearing authority.
 In cases where the appeal authority remands the decision or sanctions of the hearing authority, the case will be returned to the hearing authority for reconsideration or other action as specified by the appeal authority.
 The appeal authority may affirm, reverse, remand or modify the sanctions assigned to the respondent.
 Once the appeal authority has made a final decision to affirm or reverse and/or to modify the sanctions assigned, the appeal authority shall forward the decision to the director of SRR.
-The director of SRR shall serve the respondent and notify the complainant and victim with a brief written statement setting forth the outcome of the appeal.
+The director of SRR shall serve the respondent and notify the complainant with a brief written statement setting forth the outcome of the appeal.